i3-8130U/minecraft-compact-client/README.md

 # Minecraft hack client

 Hacked client for Minecraft 1.8.
-Version 1.0 written in two days
+Version 1.0 written in two days.
+Sorry for mixed brackets style in source code.

 # How to install